Please review our May 2020 Social Gathering Guidelines as some things have temporarily changed or been suspended.

 If you believe in the vision and work of Fields of Grace and consider this your place of acceptance and learning, then give as the Lord leads to help in the furtherance of the message and the mission.
 FOG will not operate in debt.
 If we lack funds for something, then we just don’t proceed forward until the Lord provides through giving hearts.

-As your minister, as well as our Board of Directors, we lean into Philippians 4:11-13, “I am not saying this because I am in need, for I have learned to be content whatever the circumstances.
+As your pastor, as well as our Elders/Board of Directors, we lean into Philippians 4:11-13, “I am not saying this because I am in need, for I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do all this through him who gives me strength.”

 God is our strength.
 We are all still in process, daily learning contentment and trusting God to supply the needs of Fields of Grace through the generosity He places in the hearts of His people.
 We are committed to the pursuit of righteousness, godliness, faith, love, endurance and gentleness.
 We are here to serve God and His people.
 We trust He will supply whatever we need to accomplish His purposes.
 We also acknowledge that at times God may allow us to go without not because He is mean or does not care, but because there is a lesson that we individually, or as a church need to learn.